Rounding it up

 Second, it’s time to start setting aside money regularly.

 By far the best method for stashing away money without even realizing it is setting up automatic payments.
-Use our budget template (found at the bottom of the On the Money home page) to figure out how much of your paycheque you can commit to savings or debt.
+Use our ultimate budget template (you can find it at the bottom of this article) to figure out how much of your paycheque you can commit to savings or debt.
 15-20% of your after-tax income is ideal, but if that’s unrealistic you can certainly start smaller.
 Then set up pre-authorized debits (PADs) from your spending account into your savings account on payday.
 That way you don’t have the option not to save.
 If you prefer to move your money manually just make sure you’ve got a calendar reminder set, and then stick to it!

 What to do with the money you’re saving?